Pulmonary artery catheter: SvO2 measurement

 One further development in recent years has been the invention of a catheter with a fiber-optic based probe which is extended and lodged into the ventricle wall providing instant readings of SvO2 or oxygen saturation of the ventricle tissues.
 This technique has a finite life as the sensor becomes coated with protein and it can irritate the ventricle via the contact area.

 Alternatives

-Various other techniques have largely relegated the PA catheter to history, e.g. the lithium dilution technique; the external bio-resistance monitor or the very simple and reliable technique of esophogeal doppler measurements of the descending aorta.
+Various other techniques have largely relegated the PA catheter to history, e.g. the lithium dilution technique; the external bio-resistance monitor, pulse contour analysis or the very simple and reliable technique of esophogeal doppler measurements of the descending aorta.

 Complications

 The procedure is not without risk, and complications can be life-threatening.
 It can lead to arrhythmias, pseudoaneurysm formation or rupture of the pulmonary artery, thrombosis, infection, pneumothorax, bleeding, and other problems.

 Controversy

 The benefit of the use of this type of catheter has been controversial.
 Therefore, many clinicians minimize its use.